-Although you may well be angry about the accident and your injuries, taking out your anger on the insurance adjuster does not help you get compensated.
-You may not know exactly how or when an insurance adjuster's good will may pay off -- in promptly handling your claim, or in believing your version of an issue that's difficult to prove—so it's always best to keep your cool and stay professional.
+Although you may still be angry about the accident and your injuries, taking out your anger on the insurance adjuster won't help you get a fair personal injury settlement.
+You may not know exactly how or when an insurance adjuster's goodwill may pay off—in promptly handling your claim, or in believing your version of an issue that's difficult to prove—so it's always best to keep your cool and stay professional.

-Before you discuss anything, get the name, address, and telephone number of the person you are speaking with, the insurance company he or she is with, and the person or business the company represents.
+Before you discuss anything, get the name, phone number, and email address of the person you're speaking with, the name of the insurance company they're with, and the name of the person or business the company insures.

-You need only tell the insurance adjuster your full name, address, and telephone number.
-You can also tell what type of work you do and where you are employed.
-But at this point you need not explain or discuss anything else about your work, your schedule, your income, your medical/injury history, or anything else.
+You need only tell the insurance adjuster the basics like your full name, address, and phone number.
+You can also tell them what type of work you do and where you are employed.
+But at this point, you need not explain or discuss anything else about your work, your schedule, your income, your medical/injury history, or anything else.

 Naturally enough, an insurance adjuster is going to want to know about the nature and extent of your injuries.
 Do not give a detailed description yet.
 You might leave something out, or discover an injury later, or your injury may turn out to be worse than you originally thought.
 If you need to say something, just tell the adjuster that you are "still treating," and leave it at that.
 Learn more about how your medical treatment affects the value of your personal injury case.

 Insurance adjusters sometimes offer a settlement during the first one or two phone calls.
 Quick settlements like that save the insurance company work.
-More important, they get you to settle for a small amount before you know fully what your injuries are and how much your claim is really worth.
+More importantly, they get you to settle for a small amount before you fully understand what your injuries are and how much your personal injury claim is worth.
 Don't take the bait.
-Agreeing may seem like a simple way to get compensation without having to go through the claims process, and a quick settlement is often tempting, but it will almost certainly cost you money, perhaps quite a bit.
+Collecting a settlement may seem like a quick way to get compensation without having to go through the claims process, and the money may be tempting, but you'll almost certainly be short-changing yourself in the long run.

 In your first contact with an insurance adjuster, make it clear that you will not be discussing much on the phone.
 Not only should you give very limited information in this first phone call, as discussed above, but you should also set clear limits on any further phone contact.